 Sex play is not the only thing couples can do to be intimate.
 Couples can also build trust by talking, listening, sharing, being honest and respecting each other, and finding other ways to enjoy each other’s company.

 Some tips to get a good conversation rolling:

 - Think about how you can say no to sex play.
 How can you communicate this clearly?
-What words or behaviours will make this clear?
-You may need to practise these words and actions, and think about how someone might respond to you.
+What words or behaviors will make this clear?
+You may need to practice these words and actions and think about how someone might respond to you.

 - Think about the reasons why you want to be abstinent.
 And what abstinence means for you.
 Share your thoughts and feelings about why you want to be abstinent with your partner and ask your partner to do the same.

 - Be clear on what your limits are.
 Is it kissing, petting, fondling, or rubbing?
 Or are you ok with masturbating, using sex toys, etc…

 Remember abstinence only works if both partners agree on it.
 Your relationship may change.
 And it’s ok if your decision to be abstinent changes too.
 Either way, it is important to know about other birth control methods, so that when the time comes, you’re ready!

 How can I stay abstinent?

 Being abstinent is a choice you make every day.
 This can be difficult.
 So it is important that you know why you chose to be abstinent.

 Answering these questions may help you with your choice of being abstinent: